skjolber/Fagmote/Android/Near Field Communications/README.md

 What is the tag storage capacity for this tag?

 ### d.
 Read tag application directory
-Desfire EV1 files have a more structured format that most tags.
-It has divided the tag storage area into Applications and then files within each application.
-Add
+Desfire EV1 files have a more structured nature that most tags.
+The tag storage area consists of a directory of Applications and then Files within each Application.
+The Add

 	int[] applicationDirectory = reader.getApplicationDirectory();
 	Log.d(TAG, "Read " + applicationDirectory.length + " apps");